 In 2000, BLH made a comedy horror movie called Now Eat, which received mixed responses from fans and generally negative reviews elsewhere.
 Most reviews criticized it for its low budget and poor production values, while fans saw it as either having So Bad, It's Good entertainment value or being disappointing, in contrast to the detailed, nuanced storytelling for which his raps are known.

-- Ax-Crazy, Jerkass (Up to Eleven), Karma Houdini, Serial Killer, The Sociopath and Villain Protagonist: These are some of the interpretations that Brotha Lynch Hung takes himself in each song.
+- Ax-Crazy, Karma Houdini, Serial Killer, The Sociopath and Villain Protagonist: These are some of the interpretations that Brotha Lynch Hung takes himself in each song.

 - Black Comedy / Dead Baby Comedy: His occasional sense of humor in his songs comes sometimes to be macabre.